Super Bowl XLVIII: Pregame

 The pregame show began with the Rutgers Scarlet Knights Marching Band and Syracuse University Marching Band.
 Rapper, singer, actress, and New Jersey native Queen Latifah, joined by the New Jersey Youth Chorus, sang "America the Beautiful".

 "The Star-Spangled Banner" was then sung by Renée Fleming accompanied by the Armed Forces Chorus, the first (and, so far, only) opera singer ever to do so at a Super Bowl.
-A V-shaped formation of three United States Army Black Hawks, three Apache attack helicopters and three Chinook heavy-lifters did a military flyover timed with the last note of the song.
+A V-shaped formation of three United States Army UH-60M Black Hawk transport helicopters, three AH-64D Apache attack helicopters and three CH-47F Chinook heavy-lifters did a military flyover timed with the last note of the song.